rsimm0711/Pomo-todo-app/README.md

 marked with the corresponding priority (as both urgent and important if both tags are added, but neither if neither is added).
 The status of the task can be in progress, done, to do, or up next.
 The most recent tag typed that matches any of those will be added to the task as its status.
 All other tags that do not match the due date, status, or priority will become their own tags.

+This code is a derivative work of source code from the University of British Columbia.